MortezaRezaalipour/ErrorEval/README.md

 `$ python3 evaluate_wce.py exact-circuit-name -app approximate-circuit-name`

+the csv report file is generated in the "output/report/" directory.

 TODO

 NOTE:

-All the results that are present in the report folder obtained using a machine with the following specs: ml-edge
+All the results that are present in the report folder obtained using a machine with the following specs:

+Machine-name: ml-edge

 CPU: 3.30GHz Intel Core i9

 RAM: 256GBs

 OS: Linux Ubuntu 20.04LTS